 - Be a dynamic educational, cultural and social center of the community

 The values of our founding Sisters of the Holy Names of Jesus and Mary also support our daily work.
-You do not have to be a Catholic, or profess any faith, to be a part of the Marylhurst community.
+You do not have to be Catholic, or have any religious affiliation, to be a part of the Marylhurst community.
 But all of us in the Marylhurst community embrace and respect the Sisters' values as the foundation for the way we operate.
 Among those values most important to us are the Sisters' calls to:

-- Respect the life and dignity of each person, and the liberating effects of education
+- Respect the life and dignity of each person

 - Promote peace and social justice